New TFSA limits for 2016

 Related article: TFSA vs RRSP – the new debate

 There’s no rule of thumb that puts one account ahead of the other; they each have their advantages and disadvantages but understanding how each one works and how each can help you reach different savings goals will allow you to better decide which account to use for your goals.
-With TFSA limits likely to increase again in the future, having more opportunity for tax-free savings can only be a good thing.
+With TFSA limits likely to increase again in the future, having more opportunities for tax-free savings can only be a good thing.